MellonScholarlyCommunication/ldn-inbox-server/README.md

 ### Multi handler

 A `handler/multi_notification_handler.js` is available to start multiple handler for each notification messages.
-The handlers to start are specified in a configuraton file that can be passed via the `config` parameter of an `handle_inbox`.
+The handlers to start are specified in a configuration file that can be passed via the `config` parameter of an `handle_inbox`.
 In the commmand line tool `bin/ldn-inbox-server` the default location of such config file is `config/inbox_config.json` when processing an `@inbox`, and `config/outbox_config.json` when processing an `@outbox`.

 ### Offer memento handler